François Ier, Charles the Fifth and the pope in Nice

 This Gothic monument evokes the gathering between king of France François I, emperor Charles the Fifth and pope Paul III in Nice.

 Negotiations for peace were at a standstill between our two rivals, François and Charles.
-Who will be the master of Italy?
+Who would be the master of Italy?
 Aah, but the situation dragged on...

 This one finally turned up at the end of May: with him, queen Eleanor (Charles the Fifth’s sister) and their 3 children... and more than 7 000 soldiers!
 All these people moved in castle of Villeneuve-Loubet.